JornLotsch/umap_cluster_analysis/README.md

 ## Citation

-If you use this tool in your work, please cite the repository or contact the maintainer for citation details.
+If you use this tool in your work, please cite the repository or contact the maintainer for citation details. <tbd>

 ---

-## License

-Distributed under the MIT License.
-See `LICENSE` for more information.